 Our process is designed to make it as easy as possible for busy families to complete their Estate Plan in 4 to 6 weeks.
-We have flexible schedules to allow working families to meet in the evenings or even on Saturdays.
+We have flexible schedules to allow working families to meet in the evenings or even on some Saturdays.
 We use the latest technology available to ensure the families can access information and messaging 24×7.

-Stage 1: Family Planning Assessment
+Stage 1: Family Planning Appointment

 Stage 2: Pre-Signing

-Stage 3: Signing Ceremony
+Stage 3: Signing Estate Planning Documents

 Stage 4: Post-Signing

-Our relationship doesn’t end at the signing ceremony.
+Our relationship doesn’t end at the signing.
 We will be in contact with you every 3 years to review your Estate Plan as part of our service.
 But that’s not all, as a client you will receive communications from us on an ongoing basis updating you as needed and providing you tips and education on family planning.
 We are always here for you if you have any questions.